GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

   - Model evaluation prediction - in the end to end fine-tuning use case, we use this to evaluate the data accuracy and precision of our fine-tuned model. [example](/use-cases/model-fine-tuning-pipeline/model-eval/README.md)
   - General inferencing - as part of the inferencing use case we explore a batch inference pipeline. [example](/use-cases/inferencing/batch-inference)

-### Real-time Inference
+#### Real-time Inference

 - **Data Processing:** Processes data individually as it arrives.
 Predictions are generated for each input sample immediately
 - **Latency:** Low latency is critical, as predictions need to be generated quickly for real-time applications
 - **Throughput:** Might have limitations on throughput, especially if the model is complex or resources are constrained
 - **Sample Use cases:**
   - Online applications that require instant response:
-    - Chatbots
+    - Chatbot
     - Personalized recommendation
     - Fraud detection systems
     - Self-driving cars
     - Real-time language translation or speech recognition
 - For an Implementation example of the inference use case. [example](/use-cases/inferencing/serving/vllm)

-Depending on the mode of inferencing, observablity and metrics used for scaling may differ.
+Depending on the mode of inferencing, observability and metrics used for scaling may differ.
 The scenario goals and thresholds help determine the metrics required help the application and platform react to scaling up or down.

-## Production Monitoring and Scaling
+## Monitoring and Scaling LLMs in Production

+Deploying an LLM is just the first step.
+To ensure your model remains performant, reliable, and efficient, continuous monitoring and dynamic scaling are essential.

+### Monitoring with Prometheus

+Effective monitoring serves as a diagnostic tool, enabling us to track performance metrics, identify potential issues, and ensure the model remains accurate and reliable in a live environment.

-- **Production Metrics:** Prometheus exposed metrics help provide crucial metrics to help provide inference engine details for observation and decision making.
+- **Metrics collection:** Prometheus exposed metrics help provide crucial metrics to help provide inference engine details for observation and decision making.

   - Prometheus exposed metrics can automatically be captured once configured utilizing [Google Cloud Managed Service for Prometheus.](https://cloud.google.com/stackdriver/docs/managed-prometheus)
   - Utilize the `/metrics` endpoint exposed by vLLM to gain insights into crucial system health indicators, including request latency, throughput, and GPU memory consumption.

-- **Custom Metrics and HPA:**
-  Define custom metrics relevant to your specific use case and configure the Horizontal Pod Autoscaler ([HPA](https://cloud.google.com/kubernetes-engine/docs/concepts/horizontalpodautoscaler)) to dynamically scale the number of model replicas in response to real-time demand, optimizing resource utilization.
+### Scaling with Horizontal Pod Autoscaler (HPA)

+Horizontal Pod Autoscaler ([HPA](https://cloud.google.com/kubernetes-engine/docs/concepts/horizontalpodautoscaler)) dynamically adjusts the number of replicas in your LLM deployment based on observed metrics.
+This ensures optimal resource utilization and responsiveness to varying demand.
+HPA is an efficient way to ensure that your model servers scale appropriately with load.

+#### Effective Scaling Metrics:

 There are different metrics available that can be used to scale your inference workload on GKE:

 - **Server (inference engine) metrics**: vLLM provides workload-specific performance metrics.
 GKE simplifies scraping of those metrics and autoscaling the workloads based on these server-level metrics.
 You can use these metrics to gain visibility into performance indicators like batch size, queue size, and decode latencies.

-  In the case of vLLM, [production metrics class](https://docs.vllm.ai/en/latest/serving/metrics.html) exposes a number of useful metrics which GKE can use to horizontally scale inference workloads.
+  In the case of vLLM, [production metrics class](https://docs.vllm.ai/en/latest/serving/metrics.html) exposes a number of useful metrics which GKE can use to horizontally scale inference workloads, such as:

+  - vllm:num_requests_running \- Number of requests currently running on GPU.
+  - vllm:num_requests_waiting \- Number of requests waiting to be processed

   Depending on your use case, just the queue of the number of requests waiting as a single metric may not be sufficient for sustained load.
 For instance when the system scales up additional workers to handle the queued up requests, the requests are handled with the new workers.
 Once all the queued requests are handled, the number of requests waiting will end up being zero, which may be a signal for the system to scale down and reduce the amount of workers.
 This causes an up and down behavior which may not be desired.

-  - vllm:num_requests_running \- Number of requests currently running on GPU.
-  - vllm:num_requests_waiting \- Number of requests waiting to be processed

 - **GPU metrics**: Metrics related to the GPU utilization.